randy-belbin/Azure-Sentinel/DataConnectors/RSA SecurID/README.md

    d.
 Update your own schedule using cron expression.
    ```
    **Note: For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
 The pattern we use to represent every 10 minutes is `0 */10 * * * *`.
 This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 10, for any hour, day of the month, month, day of the week, or year".**

-4. Parameterized event duration using environment variable "EventTimeInterval".
-Value must be in minutes.
-   **Note**
-   The values for the Azure Function trigger Schedule and EventTimeInterval must match each other.

-   Ex: If you want to trigger function every 10 min then values must be
-   EventTimeInterval=10
-   Schedule=0 */10 * * * *